Coronavirus (Covid-19) and dogs

 If you have sole responsibility of your dog with no help, then be sure to wash your hands before and after touching them.

-If you’re concerned about your dog because they have respiratory or digestive problems and a temperature, you should contact your vet who will decide if they need to be tested or need any treatment.
+If you’re concerned about your dog because they have respiratory, digestive problems or a temperature, you should contact your vet who will decide if they need any treatment.

-If you have been told to self-isolate you should ask someone outside of your household who is not self-isolating to walk your dog for you.
-You can also ask any dog walking services provided by a professional.
+If you are unwell with Covid-19, you should ask someone outside of your household to walk your dog for you.
+Using a professional dog walking service may also be an option.

-If you are self-isolating and your dog needs urgent care always speak to your vet.
-They may be able to re-arrange your appointment or be happy for someone outside your household to bring in your dog for any examinations or treatment.
+If you have Covid-19 and your dog needs urgent care always contact your vet by telephone first.
+They may be able to re-arrange your appointment or be happy for someone else to bring in your dog for any examinations or treatment.